Watch this video to understand the differences!

-Understanding your Frame.io Team:
+Understanding your Frame.io Team

 Your Frame.io Team is made up of the projects you and your Team Members have created.

-We can see here that the Team “Starburst” has 4 Projects: Blues, Burst!, Chocolate and Express.
+Here, the Team “Starburst” has 4 Projects: Blues, Burst!, Chocolate and Express.

-Users can be invited to the Starburst Team as Team Members and they will have access to all 4 projects on this Team.
+Users can be invited to the Starburst Team as Team Members, and they will have access to all 4 projects on this Team.

-The same Collaborator can be invited to all projects individually but they will have limited permissions.
+The same Collaborator can be invited to all projects individually, but they will have limited permissions.

 They can create new projects and can invite collaborators to projects on your team.

 Collaborators are users you invite to a specific project(s) on your Team.
-They will not have access to, or have any visibility into other projects on your team unless you add them to other projects.
+They will not have access to or have any visibility into other projects on your team unless you add them to other projects.

 💡 Frame.io Top Tip!